Final report for ONC18-046

 - Contribute information to the development of longer, multi-year, reduced-tillage vegetable rotations

-Three diversified vegetable farms in south central Wisconsin are participating in this project.
+Three diversified vegetable farms in south central Wisconsin participated in this project.
 All farms are organic and have between 9 and 15 years of experience with vegetables and cover crops.
-Each farm has three replicates of three treatments and a control for Green Magic broccoli and Ace green peppers.
+Each farm hosted three replicates of three treatments and a control for Green Magic broccoli and Ace green peppers.
 All treatments are applied to a 30” planting strip and include a 30” clover living aisle between planting strips.
 The treatments are 1) tillage immediately prior to planting, 2) no-till planting into undisturbed oat/pea residue after occultation, and 3) no-till planting into undisturbed oat/pea residue and black landscape fabric mulch.
 These treatments are compared to a tilled, open ground control with no living aisles.

 Year 1 (Fall 2018 to Fall 2019)